moguzozcan/moguzozcan.github.io/_posts/2018-11-06-NIST-Definition-of-Cloud-Computing.md

 **Essential Characteristics:**

-*On-demand self-service.* A consumer can unilaterally provision computing capabilities, such as server time and network storage, as needed automatically without requiring human interaction with each service’s provider.
+*On-demand self-service.* A consumer can unilaterally(tek taraflı) provision(tedarik etmek) computing capabilities, such as server time and network storage, as needed automatically without requiring human interaction with each service’s provider.

 *Broad network access.* Capabilities are available over the network and accessed through standard mechanisms that promote use by heterogeneous thin or thick client platforms (e.g., mobile phones, laptops, and PDAs).